-This 2022 review of Wolf and Shepherd explores the comfortable and extraordinarily unique Longwing Crossover shoe (or should I say sneaker?)
+This 2023 review of Wolf and Shepherd explores the comfortable and extraordinarily unique Longwing Crossover shoe (aka dress sneaker).
 See why I think these hybrid dress shoes are a conversation-starter for business casual and smart-casual situations (and working from home walks).

 What is a hybrid dress sneaker?
 In what situations would I actually wear them?
 Do I really need a pair?

 These were some of the questions I asked myself when I set eyes on Wolf and Shepherd’s unique hybrid crossover dress sneaker for the first time way back in 2020 as the pandemic was setting in.

 Below I set out to answer those questions and explore why I think these hybrid dress shoes are unlike anything else on the market (and might deserve a place in your stylish business casual wardrobe).

-Before I dive in, a disclosure: Wolf and Shepherd provided a pair of Longwing Crossover hybrid dress shoes to me at no cost for the purpose of a review.
+Before I dive in, a disclosure: Wolf and Shepherd provided a pair of Longwing Crossover hybrid dress sneakers to me at no cost for the purpose of a review.